Andrusyshyn-Orest/Facilitation-of-the-theorem-proving-in-Coq-using-transformer/README.md

 # Facilitation-of-the-theorem-proving-in-Coq-using-transformer
-This is the repository with the code used for bachelor research "Facilitation of the theorem proving in Coq using transformer".
-The main aim of this study is to investigate how good are transformers on the theorem-proving task in high-level formal environment, Coq.
+This is the repository with the code used for bachelor thesis "Facilitation of the theorem proving in Coq using transformer".
+The main aim of this study is to investigate how good are transformers on the theorem-proving task in high-level formal environment Coq.
 ## Dependencies
 In addition to Google Colab, we conducted our work on Ubuntu 22.04 LTS system.
 Here is the list of used dependencies:
 1. Python dependencies: can be installed with ```pip install -r requirements.txt```.
 We installed the following dependencies: